proyecto-chaucha/quirquincho/README.en.md

     rm -r /usr/lib/python*/ensurepip && \
     pip3 install --upgrade pip setuptools
 # We install the python package for Telegram, bitcoin package and requests package***
-RUN pip3 install python-telegram-bot bitcoin requests
+RUN pip3 install python-telegram-bot bitcoin requests redis
 # We define our work space in the container
 WORKDIR /usr/src/quirquincho
 # We copy our source to the container